learning-demos/sol/README.md

-# sol
+# eth
-this is an weixin-shop demo
+this is a weixin-shop demo